Quick overview:

 Reactivate DirectX 9.0

-1. Click on Start/Control Panel and select here Administration/Services.
+1. Click Start/Control Panel and select Administrative Tools/Services

-2. From the drop-down list, select the Cryptographic service and double-click on it.
-In the window that appears, set the Start type on Automatic.
+2. Select the cryptography service from the list that appears and double-click on it.
+In the window that appears, set the startup type to Automatic.

-After a restart, you should be able to install the ninth version of DirectX without any problems.
-If it did not work, you can continue reading in this article: Service Pack 1 installation problems!
+After a restart, the installation of the ninth version of DirectX should work without any problems.
+If it didn't work, you can read more in this article: Service Pack 1 installation problems!

 NOTE FOR NEW PUBLICATION: This article was produced by Sandro Villinger and comes from the Windows Tweaks archive, which has been built up since the late 1990s.